 - Purchase a cow share for a one time fee of $30.00.
 You must sign a bill of sale and contract.

-- You now have the option to obtain one gallon of milk each week for each share you own and can order milk or cream directly through us.
+- You now have the option to obtain one gallon of milk each week for each share you own and can order milk (and sometimes cream) directly through us for $12/gallon.
 Our cows will be in milk production for roughly 9 months out of the year.

-- Order milk weekly, or as-needed.
-Your order fee pays for the care, maintenance and the milking of your cow: $6/half-gallon and $10/gallon.
+- We appreciate a standing weekly order for milk.
+Your gallon fee pays for the care, maintenance and the milking of your cow.

-- You may pick up at the farm, or for a minimum order, milk is delivered to your door.
+- You may pick up at the farm or receive milk through our Full Diet CSA.
 All milk comes in half-gallon glass jars that must be washed and returned each week.
-Unreturned jars incur a $5 charge after 2 weeks.
-There must be a cooler with an ice pack on the porch or access to a fridge for delivery.
+Unreturned jars and lids incur a $5 charge after 2 weeks.

 Can I receive milk year-round?
 We are a seasonal dairy, which means we let both of our cows rest before giving birth.
 During this 2-3 month rest (or “dry”) period, we do not milk the cows so their bodies can focus solely on a healthy baby calf.